[Pangandaran Beach, Java – Indonesia]

 Getting here is hard work, which is why I don’t think it will be a boomtown beach resort anytime soon.
 I got the bus from Bandung which was advertised as a six hour trip.
 It took closer to eight after struggling through traffic out of Bandung.

-Maybe one day road and air infrastructure will be developed that will make Pangandaran more accessable.
+Maybe one day road and air infrastructure will be developed that will make Pangandaran more accessible.
 Until then you can enjoy Pangandaran while is still off the Banana Pancake Trail.